 Once we have our filter tested, the application allow us to create the coe file automatically.
 To do this you have to click over H(s) symbol, and then select Xilinx FIR Compiler.
 Now you can save this file.

 The figure below shows the block design I have used in Vivado.
-Signal is read by the IP axis_zmod_adc.
+The signal is read by the IP axis_zmod_adc.
 ZMOD ADC is clocked at 100MHz, so it returns us a sample rate of 100Msps.
 As the filter we designed has a sample rate of 10Msps, we need to decimate the input of our filter.

-To perform the decimation, I have designed the axis_decimator hdl code, that decimates the input signal by the rate configured in the parameter.
+To perform the decimation, I have designed the axis_decimator hdl code, which decimates the input signal by the rate configured in the parameter.
 The output of the axis_zmod includes the value of both channels package in a 32 bits word.
 This format is the same that the axis_decimator input and output.

 .coe file.
-The filter we have designed is symmetrical, so in the Implementation tab we can configure the filter as Symmetrical to reduce the number of DSP slices used.
-As the ADC and the DAC has both 2 channels, the FIR filter designed will have also 2 channels.
-We can configure the FIR Compiler IP to integrate 2 independent channels that shares the coefficients set.
+The filter we have designed is symmetrical, so in the Implementation tab, we can configure the filter as Symmetrical to reduce the number of DSP slices used.
+As the ADC and the DAC have both 2 channels, the FIR filter designed will have also 2 channels.
+We can configure the FIR Compiler IP to integrate 2 independent channels that share the coefficients set.
 We can do this in the Channel Specification tab, modifying the parameter Number of Paths to 2.

-The output of the filter has a width of 64, so we need to return the width to 32 bits (16 + 16). we can do this using 2 Slices IP to extract the 16 bits MSB of each half of the axis_tdata wire, and then concatenating the output.
+The output of the filter has a width of 64, so we need to return the width to 32 bits (16 + 16). we can do this using 2 Slices IP to extract the 16 bits MSB of each half of the axis_tdata wire, and then concatenate the output.

-Next images show the response of the filter when the input is a signal of 100kHz, which is in the pass band, and also the response of the filter when we apply the same signal that we used to simulate the filter, a 1MHz sine added to a 2MHz sine.
+The clock used by the IDDR primitive of the axis_zmod_adc is connected to a BUFG through the IP Utility Buffer.
+This ensures that the clock signal is routed through the clock paths in the FPGA.
+The next images show the response of the filter when the input is a signal of 100kHz, which is in the pass band, and also the response of the filter when we apply the same signal that we used to simulate the filter, a 1MHz sine added to a 2MHz sine.
 We can see also the effect of the decimation.

-Many times, some partners say me that FPGA has larger development times, well, by combining different tools like FIR Compiler and ASN Filter designer allow the engineers develop in less than an hour (yes! less than an hour), a filtering system.
+Many times, some partners say me that FPGA has larger development times, well, by combining different tools like FIR Compiler and ASN Filter designer allows the engineers to develop in less than an hour (yes! less than an hour), a filtering system.
 This is great because let the designer test different options, make mistakes, and get the best solution.
 Obviously, this cannot be done if we don’t have a collection of verilog files tested and ready to use.
-Is the case of the axis_decimation, or axis_zmod_adc and axis_zmod_dac. but once you have your collection of most used files, you can develop really fast your prototype designs.
-Thanks for read!
+Is the case of the axis_decimation, or axis_zmod_adc and axis_zmod_dac. but once you have your collection of the most used files, you can develop really fast your prototype designs.
+Thanks for reading!